 I’m not sure that I can fathom it now, but, for different reasons…

-‘This all makes perfect sense to me,’ I say to Sedartis, ‘and why are you telling me?
+‘This all makes perfect sense to me,’ I say to Sedartis, which it does, but: ‘why are you telling me?
 Now?’

-‘Because you’re obviously at that point in your life when your perception of time reaches a tipping point: your life expectancy nowadays isn’t quite but may soon be about a hundred, so around now, as you’re halfway through this, your feeling of losing your grip on time will accelerate and because you’re now no longer moving away from your birth but towards your death, you will find this more and more disconcerting.’
+‘Because you’re obviously at that point in your life when your perception of time reaches a tipping point: your life expectancy nowadays isn’t quite, but may soon be, about a hundred years, so around now, as you’re halfway through more-or-less century of yours, your feeling of losing your grip on time will accelerate, and because you’re now no longer moving away from your birth but towards your death, you will find this more and more disconcerting.’

 ‘What, more disconcerting than I find it already?’